goldlabel-apps/goldlabelopensource/gatsby/src/markdown/glossary.md

 - Icon
 - Iconify

+> Infrastructure as Code

+All Infrastructure such as Authentication, Database etc is handled by Google and is as secure as Google is

 > Isomorphic JavaScript
 Isomorphic JavaScript, aka Universal JavaScript, refers to the ability to write code that can run both on the client-side (in a web browser) and on the server-side (on a server